DUNE/p3s/clients/README.md

 utilizing *urllib*.

-Please see individual documentation for the clients listed above which is contained in files named like WORKFLOW.md etc.
+Please see individual documentation for the clients listed above which is contained in files named like WORKFLOW.md etc. Same information converted into PDF (so it's accessible locally and can be printed) can be found in **p3s/documentation**.

 There are additional clients which perform tests or a combination